Calming Strategies That Actually Work for Angry Children

 By age nine or ten, children can begin to use cognitive strategies—working with their thoughts as well as their bodies.
 This does not mean they can reason their way out of anger in the moment (adults struggle with this too), but they can learn to catch angry thoughts earlier and challenge them before they spiral.

-Sukhodolsky et al. ( 2016) found that CBT-based anger management programs for this age group produced significant reductions in aggressive behavior, with effects that lasted well beyond the intervention period.
+Sukhodolsky et al. ( 2016) found that structured anger management programs for this age group produced significant reductions in aggressive behavior, with effects that lasted well beyond the intervention period.
 The strategies below are adapted from that evidence base.

 Thought catching